hx1997/dayu/README.md

 *Dayu*, or [Yu the Great](https://en.wikipedia.org/wiki/Yu_the_Great), was an ancient Chinese king credited with successfully coping with the Great Flood and thus saving people from suffering.
 On a similar note, Noah's Ark helped lives survive the Deluge.
 In a broad sense, dayu represented/represents Ark in another form.

 **Disclaimer**: dayu is a toy project developed in my free time.
 My availability and expertise are limited, so decompilation correctness and future maintenance are NOT guaranteed.
 Use at your own risk.
+This is a free and open-source project; don't expect too much from it.

 ## Usage
 ### As a standalone command-line tool